5 min

 • In some cases, oral medications may be prescribed to help lower intraocular pressure (IOP).
 These medications are usually used when eye drops are ineffective or cause side effects.
 Common oral medications used for Glaucoma include carbonic anhydrase inhibitors and beta-blockers.

-• Laser trabeculoplasty can help open up the drainage system and lower intraocular pressure (IOP).
-This treatment is usually used when eye drops are not effective or is causing side effects.
+• Laser trabeculoplasty can help open the drainage system and lower intraocular pressure (IOP).
+This treatment is usually used when eye drops are ineffective or cause side effects.
 The treatment involves using a laser to make small, painless openings in the drainage system to help reduce IOP.
 There are two main types of laser trabeculoplasty: argon laser trabeculoplasty (ALT) and selective laser trabeculoplasty (SLT).

-• Surgery is typically considered a last resort and is only used when other treatments are not effective or are causing side effects.
+• Surgery is typically considered a last resort and is only used when other treatments are ineffective or cause side effects.
 If other treatments are ineffective, surgery may be recommended to lower IOP.
 There are several types of surgery for Glaucoma, including trabeculectomy, which creates a new drainage channel for aqueous humour, and tube shunt surgery, which places a small tube in the eye to help drain fluid.

 4 min